CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/vendors-lead-times.md

     ![Menu](./media/vendors-lead-times/mrp-main-menu-4.webp)

+---

-## Shipping Type
+## Defining Shipping Types and Addresses

-Vendors can have multiple shipping types, but only one can be marked as default in the Business Partner Master Data.
+Each vendor can have several shipping types and addresses, but only one of each can be marked as default:

+- **Shipping Type**: Defined in Business Partner Master Data.
+- **Shipping Address (Ship To)**: Also set in Business Partner Master Data.

   ![Menu](./media/vendors-lead-times/mrp-main-menu-5.webp)

-## Shipping Address

-Similarly, Vendors can have multiple addresses (Ship To locations), but only one can be marked as "default".

   ![Menu](./media/vendors-lead-times/mrp-main-menu-6.webp)

+---

 ## Vendor Lead Time Rule Hierarchy

-When generating MRP recommendations, the system applies lead time rules in the following order, using the first valid rule where Lead Time > 0:
+When generating MRP recommendations, the system applies lead time rules in the following order:

-1. At first, we will try to find a rule with a match of all three components of the rule to these defined as default: Vendor(default) & Shipping Type(default) & Shipping Address(default).
+1. At first, MRP 2.5 will try to find a rule with a match of all three components of the rule to these defined as default: Vendor(default) & Shipping Type(default) & Shipping Address(default).
-2. If MRP 2.5 did not find Lead Time > 0 for the combination of Vendor(default) & Shipping Type(default) & Shipping Address(default), then we will try to find a match to Vendor(default) & Shipping Type(default).
+2. If MRP 2.5 does not not find the above combination of Vendor(default) & Shipping Type(default) & Shipping Address(default), then we will try to find a match to Vendor(default) & Shipping Type(default).
-3. If he did not find will use Lead Time > 0 defined for Vendor (default).
+3. If MRP 2.5 does not find the above two combinations (pt.
+1 & pt.2), then it will try to find a match to Vendor(default).
-4. If he does not find it, he will use Lead Time from Item Master Data (Item Details for revision).
+4. If MRP 2.5 **does not find any of the above**, then it will use the Lead Time from Item Master Data (Item Details for revision).

 ![Menu](./media/vendors-lead-times/mrp-main-menu-7.webp)

-You can deactivate the rule by unselecting the checkbox Active.
-You can add Vendor Lead Time to Lead Time from Item Master Data by selecting Add.
+You can deactivate any rule by unchecking the **Active** box or choose to **add vendor lead time to item lead time** using the **Add** option.

-In the MRP scenario in the Item Selection tab, these rules can be edited per Item.
+In MRP scenarios, these rules can be modified on a per-item basis.

 ![Menu](./media/vendors-lead-times/mrp-main-menu-8.webp)